1. Get started

 windows,mac,ios,ipad,iphone,android,windows phone,chromebook,linux

-• Click Install Prime Timetable icon in the URL bar or
+• Click the Install Prime Timetable icon in the URL bar

-• Choose Menu > More tools > Create shortcut... > Create
+• Alternatively, choose Menu > Save and share > Create shortcut... > Create

-The owl icon will be added to your desktop.
-Shortcut can be customized so the app starts in full screen just like other desktop apps.
-For other browsers check how to create a desktop shortcut to a website and for tablets and phones use a feature called add to the homescreen.
+This will add the owl icon to your desktop.
+You can customize the shortcut to launch the app in full screen mode, similar to other desktop apps.
+For other browsers, learn how to create a desktop shortcut to a website.
+On tablets and phones, use the add to the homescreen feature.

 search,find

-• Optionally choose a tag to further filter timetables (available only if you have previously assigned tags to timetable)
+3. Optionally, choose a tag to further filter timetables (available only if you have previously assigned tags to the timetable)

-The URL is updated while changing filters so you can copy/paste it and send to others to filter/open only specific set of timetables.
+The URL is updated while changing filters, allowing you to copy/paste it and send it to others to filter/open only a specific set of timetables.

 rename,example